-Mankato Ballet Company Code of Ethics
+Mankato Ballet Company Code of Conduct

 - Dancers and company members are the face of MBC and should conduct themselves in a manner that reflects positively on the organization.

 - When representing Mankato Ballet Company, dancers must continue to follow Mankato Ballet Company’s code of conduct as they are representatives of our organization.

 - Parents are encouraged to support their child’s/children’s involvement and help them enjoy the art of dance.

 - Parents must demonstrate respect for faculty and staff at all times.

 - Parents must not raise issues of disagreement publicly.

 - Parents will not engage in inappropriate conduct towards instructors, staff, other dancers and families.